 Make at least two photocopies of all your travel documents in case of emergency or if your documents are lost or stolen.
 Leave another copy with a friend or relative at home.
 It is always a great idea to let at least one person know exactly where you will be staying and how to contact you in an emergency.
 Store copies separate from the original.

 Documents to make copies of include:

 - Passport ID page

 - Foreign visa (if applicable)

-- Traveler's Medical Insurance Card (Likely provided by your program)

 - Itinerary

 - Flight confirmation

+- Driver's license

-- Credit cards brought
+- · Credit cards brought